Anna Gamel |

 In terms of photo quality, in a review of Walgreens Photo done by PCMag.com, they say, "Despite the high prices, the final results from CVS are acceptable, though inconsistent, and they fall short of what you get from the one-hour competition from Walgreens and Walmart."

-With CVS, you can roll rewards forward.
-But, you'll only have 30 days to use your ExtraBucks.
+With CVS, you can roll rewards forward, but you'll only have 30 days to use your ExtraBucks.
 With Walgreens, you have up to one year.
-So, if you shop at the drugstore just once a month, you’ll tend to get more from the Walgreens rewards program because you’ll have all year to use your rewards.
+So if you shop at a drugstore just once a month, you’ll tend to get more from the Walgreens rewards program because you’ll have all year to use your rewards.

-And if you’re a curbside pickup lover, you can actually use your digital coupons with Walgreens curbside pickup.
+And if you’re a curbside pickup lover, you can use your digital coupons with Walgreens curbside pickup, which is super convenient.

-But deciding whether to shop at CVS vs Walgreens is also a personal choice.
+Deciding whether to shop at CVS versus Walgreens is very much a personal choice.
 It comes down to personal convenience and habits.
 Personally, I love to shop them both to get the most deals I can each week!

 Get our best deals on the go